The most important things at a glance:

 The modern barbecue developed the European settlers by copying the Native Americans in Virginia.
 They changed the process over time by Addition of butter and vinegar to keep the meat juicy during the smoking process instead of drying it out for storage – the American Barbecue was born.

-And if you prefer to experiment and make your own sauces based on the great barbecue styles from America, we offer a whole range of authentic ingredients and blends for your very own creations:
+And if you prefer to experiment and make your own sauces based on the great barbecue styles from America, we offer a whole range authentic ingredients and blends for your very own creations:

 BBQ popcorn – from Cowboys, Feuer & Korn